Localization and Flat Bands in Bond-Inflated Lattices: Random bond inflation

 We now turn to disorder generated directly by the inflation process.
-Instead of inflating every original bond exactly $L$ times, we consider random protocols in which one repeatedly selects an edge and inflates it by one step, for a total of $K$ inflation steps.
+Instead of inflating every original bond exactly $L$ times, we consider random protocols in which one repeatedly selects an bond and inflates it by one step, for a total of $K$ inflation steps.
 The resulting structure is generally a random graph with average chain length

-where $N_E^{(0)}$ is the number of edges in the parent lattice.
+where $N_E^{(0)}$ is the number of bonds in the parent lattice.
 Such a graph retains the large-scale connectivity of the parent lattice but lacks translational symmetry; see Fig.~\ref{fig1}(e,f) and Fig.~\ref{fig9}.

 We consider two random inflation protocols.
-In the first, only original edges may be selected.
-For $N_E^{(0)}$ original edges and $K$ inflation steps, the probability of obtaining a chain of length $L$ is
+In the first, only original bonds may be selected.
+For $N_E^{(0)}$ original bonds and $K$ inflation steps, the probability of obtaining a chain of length $L$ is

 where $L=1,\dots,K+1$.
 For large $N_E^{(0)}$ and $K$, this approaches a Poisson distribution,